 This is a measure of the amplitude for both player (volume) and listener (projection).
 From the player's perspective, the R.1 is quite loud, perhaps the loudest guitar I have owned and its projection is equally excellent.

 If the sustain and overtones give the sound 'personality,' timbre describes the quality of that personality, combining the fundamentals, overtones and all other resonant frequencies generated by both the vibrating strings and the vibrating wood to create a particular instrument's unique voice.
 It is this 'quality of personality' I believe most folks refer to when they speak generally about an instrument's 'tone,' and this is a subjective area where metaphor becomes the standard currency.
-The tone of this guitar is fresh, original and assertive, brash rather than complex.
+The tone of this guitar is muscular and assertive, brash rather than complex.
 It holds nothing back and all of its character is right there in your ear.